 Students seeking disability services are required to self-identify by contacting the University's Disability Office.
-The students may contact may contact the Disability Office by phone, email, or appointment using the following information:
+The students may contact the Disability Office by phone, email, or appointment using the following information:

-Phone: 602-639-6342 or 1-800-800-6997 x 6396342 Email: disabilityoffice@gcu.edu Fax: 602-589-2652
+Phone: 602-639-6342 or 1-800-800-6997 x 6396342

+Email: disabilityoffice@gcu.edu

+Fax: 602-589-2652

 To allow the University sufficient time for processing, requests should be submitted no later than two (2) weeks (10 working days) prior to the start of the semester.
 All accommodation requests turned in after a course has begun will be in place as of the date the form and documentation were received by the Disability Office but will not be retroactive.
 Processing of accommodations will begin after both the request form and the appropriate documentation information is received.
 It is the student's responsibility to submit a new request form (not documentation) for each semester.
 Please note that the University cannot provide accommodations that are not requested.
+Only the Disability Office can grant accommodations.

-Documentation is required for all students requesting accommodations through the Disability Office.
+Documentation is required for all students requesting accommodations through the University.
 The documentation must be from a medical provider (such as a doctor, psychologist, psychiatrist, etc.) or from testing services (such as Wechsler Adult Intelligence Scale and other tests).
+The documentation must state the specific disability and show cause for why a student's disability significantly limits their ability to complete their educational goals at GCU.
 The documentation is kept on file in the Disability Office for verification purposes.

-Students must complete and submit the Accommodation Request form along with documentation either to the Disability Office email or by fax to 602-589-2652.
+Students must complete and submit the Accommodation Request form along with documentation to the Disability Office either by email or by fax to 602-589-2652.
 If a student would like to hand deliver their paperwork, they can drop it off in a sealed envelope to the Traditional Campus Advising Team located in the Kaibab building on the Phoenix, Arizona Campus.